All Products

 This method requires Gateway with Inference Extension version 1.4.0-aliyun.2 or later.

-The inference extension and the gateway are deployed in the envoy-gateway-system namespace.
-You can find their associated resources using a label selector.
-For example, to find the inference extension deployment for an InferencePool named qwen-pool in the default namespace, run the following command:
+The inference extension and the gateway run in the envoy-gateway-system namespace.
+To find the inference extension Deployment for an InferencePool, use the inference-pool and inference-pool-namespace label selectors.
+For example, to find the Deployment for an InferencePool named qwen-pool in the default namespace:

 kubectl get deployments -n envoy-gateway-system -l inference-pool=qwen-pool,inference-pool-namespace=default

-The following ConfigMap overrides the default container resource configurations and adds a podAntiAffinity rule.
+1. Create a ConfigMap containing the configuration to override.
+The following ConfigMap overrides the container resource limits and adds a podAntiAffinity rule to spread inference extension pods across nodes:

 apiVersion: v1